Note: To search for hearing details for a specific case, visit the hearing list page.

 At your maintenance hearing

-Your maintenance application may proceed to a hearing if it is not settled during mediation.
+Your maintenance application may proceed to a hearing if it is not settled at mediation or mentions.
 Find out what to prepare and expect for the hearing.

 What is a maintenance hearing